There Are So Many Amazing Female Musicians!

 Debbie Harry of Blondie

 I’m not the first to say it, and I won’t be the last, but there’s just something magical about Stevie Nicks.
 Her stage presence, her delivery, and that amazingly powerful voice are almost an embarrassment of riches for any one performer.
-Lindsey Buckingham’s solo on this live take is great, but as soon as Nicks takes the mic, all eyes and ears are on her.
+The rest of the band is great, but as soon as Nicks takes the mic, all eyes and ears are on her.
 Spellbinding.

 Shara Nova of My Brightest Diamond